bakaphp/kanvas-doc/introduction.md

+# Kanvas: Headless App APIs

+Kanvas provides a comprehensive set of GraphQL APIs for common headless app requirements:

+- Authentication
+- Multi-tenancy management
+- Customer management (CRM)
+- Inventory management
+- Social interactions
+- Workflows

+By handling these core functionalities, Kanvas allows you to focus on your app's unique business logic.

-# Getting Started
+## Getting Started

+This guide will walk you through:

+1. Installing the Kanvas Core SDK
+2. Configuring the SDK in your project
+3. Basic usage examples

+Let's begin!

+## Requirements
+Node 12 or higher.

+## Installation
 You need a KANVAS APP KEY to use Kanvas Core.
-To acquire one contact one of our developers at kanvas-support@mctekk.com.
+At this moment kanvas is in a close beta if you want to try it out, signup to our newsletter at [kanvas.dev](https://kanvas.dev)

-You could also run your own ecosystem by cloning the repository for [Kanvas Ecosystem API](https://github.com/bakaphp/kanvas-ecosystem-api).
+You could also run your own ecosystem by cloning the repository for [Kanvas Ecosystem API](https://github.com/bakaphp/kanvas-ecosystem-api) and following the installation instructions

 ## Installation
 To install the SDK simply run the following command in your project directory: